sarhipov/atlantis/README.md

 ## Assymptions, Notes
 ### For simplicity (considered out of scope)
-  * GitHub secrets stored in AWS Parameter store as `/atlantis/github_user`, `/atlantis/github_token`, `/atlantis/github_secret`, `/atlantis/github_hostname`.
-NOTE, that `/atlantis/github_token` is stored in terraform.tfvars.local file (not committed to git).
+  * GitHub secrets stored in AWS Parameter store as `/atlantis/github_user`, `/atlantis/github_token`, `/atlantis/github_secret`, `/atlantis/github_hostname` and token commited to git
   * EKS cluster api-server have public access
   * Security Groups allowing access to/from 0.0.0.0/0

 ### Other things:
 * Atlantis granted minimum permissions (via worker IAM role) to execute `terraform plan && terraform apply`.
-I did test both just with ec2 state.
 * Atlantis deployed with `default` values, except the ones changed in helm(check `eks_config` state).
 * `remote-state` state creates 'terraform state S3 bucket' and should be executed first and has local state only
 * EKS users(admin and read-only) are dummy, with no permissions/policies attached
 * States are 'logically' separated (vs one state deploying everything with single 'terraform apply')
-* DNS  zone/records, TLS certificate for ELB considered to be optional, and done as separate stand-alone state(`https`).
-Atlantis can be accessed via ALB or via NodePort
+* There is no domain for ALB.
+Atlantis can be accessed via ALB or via NodePort(port forwarding)

 ## Terraform
 ### 0. Login to AWS cli
 Use Your AWS credentials (sso, etc ) to authenticate to Your AWS account

-### 1. Create a state bucket
+### 1. Create a state S3 bucket
 * apply `remote-state` state to create terraform state S3 bucket
 ```bash
 cd environments/devops/remote-state